chrisetheridge/lockscreen-magick/README.md

-# Blurred Lockscreen Script
+# Lockscreen Magick

-I made a very **simple** lockscreen script, which takes a screenshot of your current desktop and blurs it, and sets this as the lockscreen.
+Lockscreen Magick is a script that uses [ImageMagick](http://www.imagemagick.org/script/binary-releases.php) to take a screenshot (or input file) of your desktop and add effects to it.
+It then takes this transformed image and sets it as the Login Background, which is effectively your lockscreen.

+Currently only supports OSX.

 It overwrites your current lockscreen picture but does save it as `bak.png`, in the same directory as the screenshots.